getsentry/sentry/docs/changelog/index.rst

 * Switched to Bootstrap framework.
 * Added "Replay Request" action for events.
 * Graphs can now be generated for Projects.
+* There is now a trends sort option for aggregated events.

 Version 1.13.5
 --------------